TorbenRahbekKoch/mr-legacy/public/data/blogs/fundamentals-of-software-architecture/entry.md

 ## Conclusion

-I most definitely think that the books lives up to the *Fundamentals* as well as the *Engineering* parts of the title.
+I most definitely think that the book lives up to the *Fundamentals* as well as the *Engineering* parts of the title.
 It is a 360 view of software architecture and the landscape making up that architecture.